ariadne-cps/website/content/installation.md

 ### Dependencies for installation from sources

 If installed from sources, the only required library dependency is MPFR.
 To enable the graphical output you will require either Cairo or Gnuplot in order to save into png files.
 Finally, the Python bindings require the Python headers (version 3 is only supported, since version 2 is discontinued).
 In particular for Python, there is an internal Git submodule dependency on the header-only [pybind11](https://github.com/pybind/pybind11) library.
-Therefore in order to build the Python interface, Git must be installed even if Ariadne has been downloaded as an archive.
-Download of the dependency is automatic though.
+In order to build all the submodules of the library, Git must be installed even if Ariadne has been downloaded as an archive.
+Download of the dependencies is automatic though.

 Finally, if you want to build the documentation, you need Doxygen and a working Latex distribution (including the Math packages).